joacorapela/gcnuBridging2023/lectures/probability/syllabus.md

 0 History of probability
 ------------------------

-- Understaning probability, Henk Trijms, 2012
+- Understaning probability, Trijms, 2012

 1.1 Populations  samples and processes
 --------------------------------------